 The Curious Case of Benjamin Button

 Nightwinds were one of the distressingly lengthy list of bands who recorded an album, then split up before they could release it; unlike other unluckier outfits, though, it finally came out a decade after their demise on US label The Laser's Edge.
 Although a little derivative, Nightwinds is actually well worth hearing; think a cross between Styx and Saga, with bits of UK thrown in for good measure, not to mention Genesis (As The Crow Flies) and Yes, although their influences are more wide-ranging than that.
 Saga were obviously particularly high on their list of fave bands (they probably played on the same bill more than once), with closer The Curious Case Of Benjamin Button (from F. Scott Fitzgerald's 1921 short story) being a spot-on copy of Saga's lyrical style of the time, although Nightwinds were probably more retro, despite their 'modern' use of synths.
-No bad tracks here, with The Pirates Of Rebecca's Choice and Out'n'About being particularly good; the album only gets docked another half star for its lack of originality, which isn't necessarily to criticise.
+No bad tracks here, The Pirates Of Rebecca's Choice and Out'n'About being particularly good; the album only gets docked another half star for its lack of originality, which isn't necessarily to criticise.

 Gerald O'Brien's keyboard work is excellent throughout, with Mellotron on several tracks, although what sounds like a real string section confuses the issue in places.
-As a result, I think that's 'Tron strings on Crude Exports, though it's difficult to tell on We Were The Young, although the choirs on the track are most definitely tape-driven.
-None of the highlighted tracks are exactly laden with 'Tron, though there's reasonable use on Benjamin Button, with probably as much choir as strings.
-Incidentally, Daniel (their machine's current owner) tells me that the third sound on their tape-frame was GC3 brass, although they don't (unsurprisingly?) appear to've used it on the album.
+As a result, I think that's Mellotron strings on Crude Exports, while it's difficult to tell on We Were The Young, although the choirs on the track are most definitely tape-driven.
+None of the highlighted tracks are exactly laden with Mellotron, although there's reasonable use on Benjamin Button, probably as much choir as strings.
+Incidentally, Daniel (their machine's current owner) tells me that the third sound on their tape-frame was the apparently dreadful GC3 brass, although they don't (unsurprisingly?) appear to've used it on the album.
 So, although only a so-so Mellotron album, stick Nightwinds on your shopping list if US/Canadian progressive is up your street.

 Something in the Air (1980, 39.15) ***½/TFantasia